HITECHCRIME/HC_SG113_NTSWGA/README.md

 getting ahold of the switch ya plug it bitch

-blowing them chances to fold yeah (million of chances to win yeah) prep for a breach - wait what withhold the vital data (vital organs - uu) don’t give them to witch - uu
+blowing them chances to fold yeah prep for a breach - wait what withhold the vital data (vital organs - uu) don’t give them to witch - uu
+(brujas were right)
+(million of failures to win yeah)

-most of the days just drifting me up - so slide off the scales - now (i can't believe in da-ta) can’t believe in my data, just sayin'             (can’t believe what i’m - saying) if you really turn up i'm done (i'm already dead - now) (if it turns out i'm already dead - now now maybe i should tough it out - you once said dust goes down - uu (how past goes down)
+most of the days just drifting me up - so slide off the scales - now (i can't believe in da-ta) can’t believe in my data, just sayin'             (can’t believe what i’m - saying) if you really turn up i'm done (i'm already dead - now) (if it -really- turns out i'm -already- dead - now now maybe i should tough it out - you once said dust goes down - uu (how past goes down)